TRANSIT MODE

 Interested parties should contact the provider of each resource directly.
 Some resources may not currently be available.

-National Joint Apprenticeship and Training Committee & International Transportation Learning Center
+National Joint Apprenticeship and Training Committee; International Transportation Learning Center

-TOPICS: Training and Development
+TOPICS: Apprenticeship , Training

-Matrix of training materials available to members of the National Joint Apprenticeship and Training Committee (NJATC) through other Committee members and from third-party resources.
-This document refers to JOB FUNCTION 2: Electrical and Electronic Systems of the Center developed, Department of Labor Apprenticeship Framework for Bus Maintenance.
+This matrix of training materials describes resources available to members of the National Joint Apprenticeship and Training Committee (NJATC) through other Committee members and from third-party resources.
+This document refers to JOB FUNCTION 2: Electrical and Electronic Systems of the Department of Labor Apprenticeship Framework for Bus Maintenance (developed by the ITLC).

 Interested parties should contact the provider of each resource directly.
 Some resources may not currently be available.

-National Joint Apprenticeship and Training Committee & International Transportation Learning Center
+National Joint Apprenticeship and Training Committee; International Transportation Learning Center